mauroibarra133/alaresjm/README.md

 ### Technologies Used
 This project was built using a combination of modern technologies to ensure efficient performance and an exceptional user experience:

-HTML, CSS, and JavaScript: The solid foundation of web development for creating interactive and engaging interfaces.

-React: A JavaScript library that facilitates the creation of reactive and efficient user interfaces.

-Node.js: Used to build the backend of the project, providing an efficient runtime environment for server applications.

-PostgreSQL: A relational database for storing data in a structured and efficient manner.
+- HTML, CSS, and JavaScript
+- React
+- Node.js
+- PostgreSQL

 ### How to Use
 Access the Alares website: https://alaresjm.onrender.com from your web browser.

-Log in with your account to access personalized features.

-Explore the menu and add your favorite drinks and meals to the shopping cart.

-Place your order and complete the secure payment process.

-If you want to reserve a table or have any questions, use the specific available functions.

-Check the top customer ranking to discover exclusive offers and promotions.

-Administrators can access the dashboard to manage orders, monitor sales, and track inventory.
+Use this credentials to see admin and customer views:
+  - mail: guest@gmail.com
+  - pass: Guest_123

 ### Developer
-Alares was developed by [Mauro Ibarra ] as a project dedicated to providing a unique experience in Jesús María.
+Alares was developed by [Mauro Ibarra] as a project dedicated to providing a unique experience in Jesús María.

-Follow Us
+### Follow Us
 If you enjoyed your experience at Alares and want to stay updated on future projects, follow us on our social media:

 Instagram:  [![Instagram](https://img.shields.io/badge/Instagram-%40mauritoibarra-red?logo=instagram)](https://www.instagram.com/mauritoibarra/)

 LinkedIn:   [![LinkedIn](https://img.shields.io/badge/LinkedIn-Mauro%20Ibarra-blue?logo=linkedin)](https://www.linkedin.com/in/mauroibarra133/)

 We appreciate your support and feedback; we hope Alares brings you unforgettable moments!